Wills, Probate and Powers of Attorney

 The Trethowans Private Client team is one of the largest in the south of England and includes lawyers recognised as key specialists in their field.
 The range of expertise and attention to technical detail ensures that a Trethowans client’s wealth is used for that client’s advantage and in line with their personal wishes.

-The Team specialises in succession planning for wealthy entrepreneurs, private business owners, farmers, UK domiciled and non-domiciled, and ensures maximum tax mitigation during lifetime and after death.
+Our private client solicitors specialise in succession planning for wealthy entrepreneurs, private business owners, farmers, UK domiciled and non-domiciled, and ensures maximum tax mitigation during lifetime and after death.
 This can involve a range of work such as complex trusts, wills and lifetime gifts, but always with as much time as the client needs to ensure that all aspects are covered in the advice we give.

 The elderly and the vulnerable are empathetically looked after by experts who will guide them and their families through the maze of personal and financial concerns at a turning point in their lives, such as accommodation, benefits and care packages; the client’s comfort and security coupled with the delivery of efficient service are always the priorities.